PayXpert/connect2pay-nodejs-client/README.md

 See the [PayXpert API documentation](https://developers.payxpert.com).

+## Installation

+Install the package with:

+    npm i payxpert --save

 ## Usage

 The package needs to be configured with your originator Id and API KEY